-If you have been looking for the most decadent, rich, delicious pasta recipe, look no further.
-Instant Pot Tortellini Alfredo.
-With chicken and spinach, or without (but with is so much better!).
-This is a pressure cooker Tortellini Alfredo that you will want to make often.
-Serve this to your guests, and they will love it!
+Instant Pot Tortellini Alfredo is a rich, delicious pasta recipe.
+With chicken and spinach, or without (but with is so much better!), this is a pressure cooker Tortellini Alfredo that you will want to make often.
+Serve this easy Instant Pot recipe to your guests, and they will love it!

 Instant Pot Tortellini Alfredo

-When I decided to make an Instant Pot Tortellini Alfredo, I hadn’t thought about that recipe I used to make.
-Then it occurred to me I could use that recipe and add some spinach and really have a one pot meal!
-This version is more homemade, and I think the flavor is even better.
-My BFF is going to love this one!
+When I decided to make this Instant Pot Tortellini Alfredo recipe, it occurred to me that I could add some chicken.
+Then some spinach at the end and have a one pot meal!
+This is optional.

 Instant Pot Tortellini Alfredo with chicken and spinach is so amazingly flavorful and rich.
 This is a tasty Instant Pot one-pot pasta meal.
 Make this pressure cooker Tortellini Alfredo when you want the best comfort food!